-The Hartford Street Zen Center provides a comfortable, relaxed yet authentic space for anyone interested in mindfulness practice, Buddhism, or meditation to come and experience the way of Zen.
+The Hartford Street Zen Center provides a comfortable, relaxed and authentic space for anyone interested in mindfulness practice, Buddhism, or meditation to come and experience the way of Zen.
 The type of meditation practiced in Zen temples (zazen, lit. ‘sitting Zen’) is objectless, meaning that we do not direct our attention toward any particular thought or idea.
 We just sit, remaning in full awareness of our surroundings and noticing that thoughts inevitably arise and fade away, without holding on them or pushing them away.
-In this way, we allow the mind to remain in the present moment and experience the oneness and interconnectedness of existence.

 After meditation in the morning and evening, there is a service during which we do full prostrations at the beginning and at the end, and recite one or more chants.
 Everyone is invited to join in services, and chant books are passed out for all who wish to participate.
 However, there are a few short verses which can be found separately on small leaflets labeled “Short Verses.”
 They are listed below for reference.